Table of contents

 AI red teaming adopts a broader perspective, simulating threat actor behavior across the entire AI system lifecycle.
 This includes social engineering, exploiting model drift, prompt engineering, and multi-stage attacks that cross subsystem boundaries.

 Red teaming is adversarial by nature and often involves creative, scenario-based exercises that go beyond basic vulnerability scanning.
 The scope can include ethical considerations like model bias and fairness, providing a more thorough assessment of AI risk exposure across operational, ethical, and security dimensions.
+To explore the vendors leading these efforts, see our list of top AI red teaming companies offering specialized offensive AI testing expertise.

 Key use cases for AI red teaming services